-From its people’s world-renowned positivity to its natural beauty, Canada has plenty to offer new residents.
-Whether you’re planning to retire in a tranquil setting or study in one of Canada’s diverse, modern cities, it pays to understand the cost of living.
+From the people’s world-renowned positivity to its natural beauty, Canada has plenty to offer new residents.
+Whether you’re planning to retire somewhere tranquil or study in one of its diverse cities, it pays to understand the cost of living.
+Discover the basic costs of living in the Great White North, including renting an apartment, utility bills and eating out.

 What does the cost of living mean?